What is creativity?

 The best way, he reported, to get an idea for the perfect funny moment… was to draw an empty box.
 Those were the bounds of the space you had to work with.
 And that reminder was enough to help you focus on what could — and couldn’t — go inside.

-Maybe that’s why I was also struck by a quote I found years ago in BusinessWeek, courtesy of Marissa Ann Mayer, a VP at Google:
+Maybe that’s why I was also struck by a quote I found years ago in BusinessWeek, courtesy of Marissa Mayer over at Google:

 “Creativity is often misunderstood.
 People often think of it in terms of artistic work — unbridled, unguided effort that leads to beautiful effect.
 If you look deeper, however, you’ll find that some of the most inspiring art forms — haikus, sonatas, and religious paintings — are fraught with constraints.